johnmgreenwell/at24cxx/README.md

 ## Overview

-This HAL-mediated EEPROM driver permits ease of use that is portable across many platforms.
+This HAL-mediated EEPROM driver permits ease of use that is designed to be platform-independent.
 It is designed specifically for the [AT24CXX series](https://ww1.microchip.com/downloads/en/devicedoc/doc0180.pdf) EEPROM chips (1kB to 256kB), with compatibility expected to extend to similar chips.

 ## Usage